 How do I know if A Face Mask or Respirator Will Protect Me From Coronavirus?

-Please refer to the CDC’s guidelines for prevention of COVID-19 and contact the manufacturer to inquire about proper use and efficacy of a specific product.
+Please refer to the contact the manufacturer to inquire about proper use and efficacy of a specific product.

 Can You Test A Face Mask or Respirator That I’ve Purchased?